alexradzin/aerospike-jdbc-driver/README.md

 select sqrt(strlen('abcd')); -- returns 2
 ```

-Here is an example of custom function that deserializes custom binary representation of `Persoon` to instance of class `Person`:
+Here is an example of custom function that deserializes custom binary representation of `Person` to instance of class `Person`:

 ```java
 public class PersonDeserializer implements Function<byte[], Person> {